Compañeros (film): Release

 Compañeros was released in Italy in December 1970.
 The film grossed a total of 1,451,782,000 Italian lire domestically in on its release in Italy.
 It was released in West Germany in 1971.

+Home media

-It was released by Blue Underground on Blu-ray in an edition that includes both the longer Italian 119 minute and edited 115 minute U.S. release versions.
+It was released by Blue Underground on Blu-ray in an edition that includes both the longer Italian 119 minute and the shorter 115 minute international English-language version.